Park Hotels & Resorts (NYSE:PK) PT Lowered to $7.00

-Park Hotels & Resorts (NYSE:PK) had its price objective lowered by investment analysts at JPMorgan Chase & Co. from $19.00 to $7.00 in a research note issued to investors on Tuesday, BenzingaRatingsTable reports.
-The brokerage currently has an “underweight” rating on the financial services provider’s stock.
-JPMorgan Chase & Co.‘s price objective indicates a potential downside of 4.24% from the company’s previous close.
+Park Hotels & Resorts (NYSE:PK) had its target price decreased by JPMorgan Chase & Co. from $19.00 to $7.00 in a research report report published on Tuesday, BenzingaRatingsTable reports.
+JPMorgan Chase & Co. currently has an underweight rating on the financial services provider’s stock.

 Park Hotels & Resorts Company Profile